Rediscovering the hidden potential of lignin

 Biomass & biobased products, Measurlabs

-Approximately 50 million tons of side-stream lignin are produced each year1.
-Most of this is burned, as lignin’s chemical composition poses considerable challenges to finding practical industrial applications.
-Nevertheless, interest in lignin tends to resurface every 30 years or so, with one of these high-interest seasons now in full swing.
-A better understanding of lignin’s structure through comprehensive laboratory testing is key to overcoming the challenges in its processing and bringing commercially successful innovations to the market.
+Approximately 50 million tons of side-stream lignin are produced each year.1 Most of this is burned, as lignin’s complex chemical composition poses considerable challenges to finding practical industrial applications.
+A better understanding of lignin’s structure through comprehensive laboratory testing is key to overcoming these challenges and bringing commercially successful innovations to the market.

 Subscribe to our newsletter to receive regular updates on the laboratory testing industry.